-Dorothy E. Mosby is the author of Place, Language, and Identity in Afro-Costa Rican Literature (University of Missouri Press, 2003), which explores contemporary black writing from Costa Rica.
-She is currently preparing a critical study on the work of Costa Rican writer Quince Duncan.
+Mosby is the author of Place, Language, and Identity in Afro-Costa Rican Literature (University of Missouri Press, 2003), which explores contemporary black writing from Costa Rica.
+Her translation of Quince Duncan's Weathered Men and The Four Mirrors was published in 2018.

 Mosby’s poetry has appeared in Hispanic Culture Review.
 She has presented her research at numerous conferences and institutes and is a member of the Modern Language Association, the College Language Association, and the Afro/Latin American Research Association.